Ways fashion is becoming more sustainable

-One of the leading trends in 21st-century fashion isn’t about colour or cut, but embracing sustainability as new customers search for ways to help the planet while still looking their best.
+One of the leading trends in 21st-century fashion isn’t about colour or cut, but embracing sustainability as new customers search for ways to help the planet (Sustainable Fashion) while still looking their best.

 It’s been around a while, but the next ten or twenty years should see 3D printing’s disruptive potential really coming to the fore.
 And, just as architecture, product design and even sculpture look set to be revolutionised, so clothing could follow.